How to Start an LLC in Kansas

 To fill out the form, you’ll need to provide the following information about your LLC:

-• Resident agent.
-The person or entity that is authorized to accept legal mail on behalf of the LLC.
+List the name of the person or entity you’ve authorized to accept legal mail on behalf of your LLC.

-• Tax closing month.
-The month the business has established as its tax closing or book closing period.
-December is the default.
+Choose the month your business has established as its tax closing or book closing period.
+December is the default

-• Authorized signature.
 You’ll need an authorized person to sign, like an LLC member or your resident agent.
+If you hire us, we sign here.

 Note: All of the information on this form will become part of the public record.

-It costs $160 to file your Kansas LLC Articles of Organization online and get your business formed with the state.
+It costs $160 to file LLC Articles of Organization online and get your business formed in Kansas.
 If you choose to file your Articles in person, it costs $165.
 Going the fax route is even more expensive at $185.

-Filing your Articles of Organization online gets your Kansas LLC formed in minutes.
-Mail, in person, and fax filings may take up to several business days.
+Filing your Kansas Articles of Organization online creates your LLC in minutes.
+Filing by mail, in person, or fax may take up to several business days.

-You can submit your Kansas Articles online, by mail, in person, or by fax.
-Here is how:
+You can submit your Kansas Articles of Organization online, by mail, in person, or by fax.

 Online: